aspindle/2016_kiwix_enigma/README.md

 The reddit clone's (Apollo) creator (Christian Selig) no longer creating the app.

-After a breif interaction with him on twitter, I think rawdrawandroid's creator cnlohr regretted creating it.
+After a brief interaction with him on twitter, I think rawdrawandroid's creator cnlohr regretted creating it.
 Not sure why.

 Difficulty in downloading my own Robinhood (stock trading app) trading data after exit of platform.

 Value of open source by github, but there's no open source github app.

-Apple no longer supports dual boot of any <5 year old laptop, or any other operating system for that matter.
+Apple no longer supports dual boot of any <5 year old laptop, or any other operating system.

 Twitter ad removals never successful ([example 1](https://github.com/AnchitSingh/TwitterAdBlocker)) ([example 2](https://github.com/picatz/remove-twitter-trends)) I think advertisements and money hungry people go hand in hand.
 And they forget that you can die from a lack of water AND drown in it.
 Which is true for any subscription, rent, monthly, weekly, yearly profit model for BOTH parties involved in the transactions.